 Cliff and Caves - Fullers Great Sights

-Cat from Base Bay of Islands was lucky to try out the Cliff and Caves Tour with Fullers Great Sights.
+Cat from Base was lucky enough to try out the Cliff and Caves Tour with Fullers Great Sights.
 She loved it so much that she wanted to share her experience...

 One of my favourite ways to spend a sunny afternoon is out on the water in the Bay of Islands.
 Thanks to Fullers, and their new range of summer boat trips, they are making it easier for everyone to enjoy a morning or afternoon out among the islands.